Fribourg Pérolles, Friday May 21, 2021, 9:00 – 17:00

 - Software “R” and its interface “R Studio”

 Lecture slides and R code for applications to data

 The lecture slides are based on “An Introduction to Statistical Learning with Applications in R” by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani (Springer, New York, 2013).
 The text book is available as pdf at http://www-bcf.usc.edu/~gareth/ISL/.

 Basic knowledge of R is expected.
-For that purpose, you can take advantage of the training proposed by FRISAM on october 30th.
+For that purpose, you can take advantage of our introductory course in R on Feb 12, 2021.